Brindisi to Patras Ferry

 How fast does the ferry from Brindisi to Patras travel?

-What time does the ferry from Brindisi to Patras leave?
+What time does the first ferry from Brindisi to Patras leave?

 Which ferry companies operate between Brindisi to Patras?